-Going into the first year of the 2022-2026 Strategy we plan to start work on some core strategic projects to align work with this new strategic mandate.
-A new series of three Impacts, each with three Social Outcomes for our members, have been created following extensive consultation with our members:
+Going into the second year of the 2022-2026 Strategy we plan to continue work on some core strategic projects to align work with this new strategic mandate.
+A series of Supporting Strategies have been developed which help to frame strategic project work making targeted developments to achieve LUU's identified Social Outcomes.
+These Supporting Strategies are split into eight areas for the Strategic Impacts and five operational areas: